Smells Like Gen X • Billboard Year-End Songs

 Why it hit

 Because subtlety was found dead in a ditch somewhere the moment that opening shout hit.
 “Gonna Make You Sweat” is pure command energy: explosive beat, giant dance-floor hook, rap break, diva vocal, and exactly zero patience for anyone trying to stay seated.
-It doesn’t build slowly.
+It does not build slowly.
 It detonates.

 This was a crucial kind of hit in 1991 because it proved how dominant dance-pop still was when delivered at full force.
 The track feels aerobic, club-ready, radio-ready, and sports-arena-ready all at once.
-That’s not accidental.
-It was engineered to work everywhere.
-And when a song can turn a club, a gym class, a wedding, and a mall parking lot into the same basic scene, you’re looking at a monster.
+When a song can turn a club, a gym class, a wedding, and a mall parking lot into the same basic scene, you are looking at a monster.

 Gen X Rewind

 This is the sound of 1991 yelling at you to get moving whether you asked for that energy or not.
-It’s sweatband music, dance-team music, pep-rally music, and “somehow this is still on the radio again” music.
+It is sweatband music, dance-team music, pep-rally music, and “somehow this is still on the radio again” music.

 Legacy